adjur/CocktailCraft/README.md

 **Visit the project live at:** [Cocktail Craft Live](https://cocktail-craft.vercel.app/)

 Welcome to Cocktail Craft, an interactive web application designed to elevate your cocktail-making experience.
 Whether you're planning a small gathering or a large party, Cocktail Craft helps you discover cocktail recipes based on the ingredients you have at hand.
-Additionally, we offer curated hosting packages to ensure you have everything you need for your event, excluding the alcohol.

 ## 🌟 Features